Ryunoske/audilen/README.md

 ```
 You can also change the keymap to what you want currently it is set to ```.```+```l```

+Enter selection mode in yazi and use the keymap set above after selecting the audio files.

 ## Contact

 *   [**Discord**](HTTPS://discordapp.com/users/399257188138483713) (English only)